emtpb/sonar/README.rst

             show=True
         )

-The first line imports the class :code:`Shallows` from the :code:`sonar` module (the python file *sonar.py*).
+The first line imports the class :code:`Shallows` from the :code:`sonar` module (the Python file *sonar.py*).
 The following statement (placement in :code:`if __name__ == '__main__':`) is necessary for
 the animation of the field simulation to work.